-10. To save changes, press and hold the Enter (✓) button for five seconds.
-To discard changes made, press and hold the Engine Stop/Reset (O) button for five seconds.
+10. To save changes, press and hold (√) for five seconds.
+To discard changes made, press and hold (O) for five seconds.

-EXHAUST FILTER SERVICE REQUIREMENTS (FOR PZ UNITS WITH DPF ONLY)
+EXHAUST FILTER SERVICE REQUIREMENTS

 The exhaust filter system contains a Diesel Particulate Filter (DPF).
 Over time, the DPF will require professional servicing to remove ash buildup.
 The expected service interval will be at least 3,000 or 4,500 hours, based on engine power and operating conditions.
 Actual service should take place when the indicator light appears on the Power ZoneTM controller.
 The DPF should be cleaned or replaced by an authorized service provider only.
 The removal of DPF ash must be done by removing the DPF from the unit and placing it into specialized equipment.